-How curious a puppy is many times determines its intelligence and ability to solve problems.
-To determine this, place the puppy in the center of an open area.
+How curious a puppy is often determines its intelligence and ability to solve problems.
+Place the puppy in the center of an open area to determine this.
 Using a string tied around a large towel, jerk the towel across the floor a few feet away from the puppy and observe the puppy.

-A confident intelligent puppy will watch what you are doing and then attack or bite the towel.
-On the other hand, a shy or insecure less intelligent puppy will run away and hide.
+A confident, intelligent puppy will watch what you are doing and then attack or bite the towel.
+On the other hand, a shy or insecure, less smart puppy will run away and hide.

-By assigning numbers to the observations and using one of many temperament tests a potential dog owner can determine an approximation temperament of a puppy as well as the best way to train it.
+By assigning numbers to the observations and using one of many temperament tests, a potential dog owner can determine an approximation temperament of a puppy and the best way to train it.
 To explain this better, an interpretation of the Volhard Test is below:

-This dog accepts human leaders easily.
-It is the best prospect for the average owner, adapts well to new situations, and generally good with children and elderly, although it may be inclined to be active.
-Makes a good obedience prospect and usually has a common-sense approach to life.
+This dog accepts human leaders readily.
+It makes a good obedience prospect and usually has a common-sense approach to life.
+It is the best prospect for the average owner, adapts well to new situations, and is generally good with children and the elderly, although it may be inclined to be active.

 This dog is submissive and will adapt to most households.
-May be slightly less outgoing and active than a dog scoring mostly 3’s.
-Gets along well with children in general and trains well.
+It may be slightly less outgoing and active than a dog, mainly scoring 3’s.
+He gets along well with children in general and trains well.

 This dog is extremely submissive and needs special handling to build confidence and bring him out of his shell.
-It does not adapt well to change and confusion and needs a very regular, structured environment.
+It does not adapt well to change and confusion and requires a stable, structured environment.
 Usually safe around children and bites only when severely stressed.
 Not a good choice for a beginner since it frightens easily and takes a long time to get used to new experiences.

 This dog is independent.
 He is not affectionate and may dislike petting and cuddling.
-It is difficult to establish a relationship with him for working or as a pet.
+It isn’t easy to establish a relationship with him for working or as a pet.
 Not recommended for children who may force attention on him; he is not a beginner’s dog.

 3 in Social Attraction and Social Dominance:

 The socially attracted dog is more easily taught to come and is more cuddly and friendly.
-Its interest in people can be a useful tool in training, despite other scores.
+Despite other scores, its interest in people can be a valuable tool in training.

 5 in Touch and Sound Sensitivity:

-Your final selection of a puppy should only be made after consultation with breeders or shelter staff, and your own careful assessment of the puppy’s suitability for your lifestyle.
+You should only make your final selection of a puppy after consultation with breeders or shelter staff and your careful assessment of the puppy’s suitability for your lifestyle.
 Dogs in any given breed have individual personalities and temperaments.
-If you are looking for puppies for sale from reputable breeders or to adopt a dog from a rescue then make sure you understand as much about the dog breeds you are interested in as you can.
+If you are looking for puppies for sale from reputable breeders or adopting a dog from a rescue, then make sure you understand as much about the dog breeds you are interested in as you can.
 Every puppy breed is different.
-You may be captivated by a puppy in a pet shop and although it has all the proper papers and its parents are purebred, you will never be able to evaluate the puppy’s parents nor do you know anything about the puppy’s upbringing.
+You may be captivated by a puppy in a pet shop.
+Although it has all the proper papers and its parents are purebred, you will never be able to evaluate the puppy’s parents, nor do you know anything about the puppy’s upbringing.
 Good breeders should help you match an individual puppy to your tastes in temperament.

 Laura Pakis, owner and founder of Acme Canine, has been a professional dog trainer for numerous years and a boarding/daycare facility owner for 13 years.
-A member of the Dog Writer’s Association, Blog Paws, Women in the Pet Industry, and the International Association of Canine Professionals, Laura share her canine knowledge through a variety of social media.
+A member of the Dog Writer’s Association, Blog Paws, Women in the Pet Industry, and the International Association of Canine Professionals, Laura share her canine knowledge through various social media.

-Laura feels responsible ownership is an important part of having a dog and guides her blog, Spike’s Dog Blog by Acme Canine, toward providing dog owners with not only training knowledge but also care and understanding of dogs.
+Laura feels responsible ownership is an integral part of having a dog and guides her blog, Spike’s Dog Blog by Acme Canine, toward providing dog owners with training, knowledge, care, and understanding of dogs.